12 Oct Rebels with a Cause

 The first seasonal magazine dedicated exclusively to snowboarding, Absolutely Radical, hit the shelves in March of ’85 and featured Kimmel on the cover.
 The publication changed its name to International Snowboard Magazine by its second issue.
 Two years later, in 1987, TransWorld SNOWboarding debuted.

-Other Tahoe snowboarders who appeared in the early magazines were Jim and Bonnie Zellers, who, along with Burt, met in a rock climbing class at University of Nevada, Reno.
+Other Tahoe snowboarders who appeared in the early magazines included Jim and Bonnie Zellers, who, along with Burt, met in a rock climbing class at University of Nevada, Reno.
 As opposed to Tahoe’s more freestyle-minded snowboarders, the three Avalanche-sponsored riders were instrumental in taking the sport to the big mountains.

 In fact, legendary big-mountain snowboarder Jeremy Jones, who moved to Donner Lake in the early ’90s at age 17, says he fashioned his riding style after Burt and the Zellers.